 The new Performing Arts Centre will open new opportunities for study and performance as the College prepares students for a bright future.

-TAS and Design includes many significant learning areas: Design and Technology, Computing, Textiles and Food Technology.
+Technologies includes many significant learning areas: Design and Technology, Computing, Textiles and Food Technology.

 In Design and Techology, students have access to a Materials Technology room, which is home to industry standard materials, resources and equipment.
 Students have access to Adobe software and use this to construct and manipulate designs for the laser cutter for application to materials.
 Computer-aided design drawing programs are used to acquire industry-based skills and allow students to experiment with prototyping through use of 3D printers.